fabacab/inline-gdocs-viewer/readme.txt

 == Change log ==

+= Version 0.9.9.2 =

+* Feature: Extend support for the DataTables defaults object to include the `colVis` extension.
+This lets you supply default initialization options that customize the behavior or display of the "Show/Hide Columns" button for all your DataTables-enhanced tables.

 = Version 0.9.9.1 =

 * Bugfix: Fix bug introduced in last update where spreadsheet URL was improperly built in some cases.